Skip to content

 Delete Identifiers

-When you have already built Loop with Xcode, the Identifier names will not match the directions and you might have trouble deciding which ones to configure.
+When you have already built the Loop app with Xcode, the Identifier names will not match the directions and you might have trouble deciding which ones to configure.
 Your existing Loop identifier will have a name that starts with XC as shown below, where your 10-digit TEAMID is used.

 • Name: XC com TEAMID loopkit Loop